-A PPF account is an investment instrument which is particularly designed to provide old age income security to self-employed individuals and workers from unorganized sectors.
+A PPF account is an investment instrument which is particularly designed to provide old age income security.
 It is a savings as well as investment scheme offered by the Government of India.
-A person can a minimum amount of Rs.
+A person can start investing with a minimum amount of Rs.
 500 and a maximum of Rs.
 1,50,000 in this scheme and get attractive returns which are tax free.
 The scheme is only open for the residents of India.

 Comparison between EPF & PPF